NaturalInflux/arc-raiders-countdown-bot/README.md

 # Self-Hosting

 Want to run on your own server?
+Instructions for Ubuntu below.

 ## Deploy:
 > Clone the repository